 The committee meets quarterly (or as determined by the group) to share experiences and provide advice on CTDA services and programs.
-The committee is chaired by the Assistant University Librarian, Archives, Special Collections and Digital Curation at the University of Connecticut who develops the meeting agenda in consultation with CTDA staff and the membership and facilitates the meetings.
+The committee is chaired by the CTDA Director who develops the meeting agenda in consultation with CTDA staff and the membership and facilitates the meetings.
 Notes will be recorded and posted on the CTDA Resource Center.